-Step 3 - The Table ModelIn step 2 the Conceptual Data Model specifies objects and their relations in the real world.
-If we want to register and manage these real objects, we project an informational view of these object onto database tables.
+Step 3 - The Table ModelIn step 2 the Conceptual Data Model specifies object types (classes) and their relations in the real world.
+If we want to register and manage these real objects, we project an informational view of the Conceptual Date model onto database tables.
 The Table Data Model (logical data model / ERD) defines the tables in which data will be stored, in principle in 3rd normal form.
-Step 4 - The Database ModelThe final data model is the Database Data Model or database design.
+Step 4 - The Database designThe final data model is the database design.
 For performance reasons, or for ease of design, the table date model may be de-normalized.
 E.g. repeating groups may occur again, or data may be replicated in more tables.
 Validation tables may be added.
 Change history

 |